Yanks’ Britton not throwing because of sore pitching elbow

 TAMPA, Fla.
 (AP) — New York Yankees left-hander Zack Britton is not throwing because of a sore pitching elbow, was to be examined by a doctor on Tuesday and could miss the start of the season.

-Yankees manager Aaron Boone said Britton’s ulnar collateral ligament was not suspected of being hurt, which could require Tommy John surgery.
+Yankees manager Aaron Boone said Britton’s ulnar collateral ligament was not suspected of being hurt, an injury that could require Tommy John surgery.
 Boone said Britton felt soreness Sunday night following a bullpen session and had an MRI of his elbow on Monday.

 “I would say it’s always concerning any time any of your players are going through tests because they’re not quite where we want them to be,” Boone said.
 “But that said, let’s find out where we’re at and what it says and what the days ahead mean now.
 So Zack overall feels pretty good.
 He’s in good spirits about it.
 But let’s get the answers first.”